ironhack-labs/unit-testing-guided-example/README.md

 ## Introduction

-Unit testing is a methodology in which automated tests execute small units of code and assert wether the results match the developer's expectations.
+**Unit testing** is an automated testing methodology in which a test-runner executes small units of code and asserts wether the results match the developer's expectations.

 At Ironhack, we'll use these unit tests to give you instant feedback on your progress on most labs.
 They also enable us to assess your completion of labs.
 Not every iteration and not every lab is testable.

+The educational team will rely on the results of these automated tests to access your progress and your work.

 Read and follow these instructions carefully, there are a lot of new concepts in this Lab and missing one step might stop you from completing the steps that follow.